Apicurio/apicurio-studio/README.md

 This is the official Git repository for the Apicurio Studio project:  http://www.apicur.io/studio

-The Apicurio Studio project is a standalone API design studio that can be used to create new or edit existing API designs (using the OpenAPI or AsyncAPI specifications).
+The Apicurio Studio project is an API design studio that can be used to create new or edit existing API designs (using specifications like OpenAPI or AsyncAPI).

 ## Get the code